luigilunardon/spheroid-analysis/README.md

 **macOS:**
 1. Download `SpheroidAnalysis-macOS.zip`
 2. Unzip the file and drag `SpheroidAnalysis.app` to the Applications folder
-3. Right-click the app and select "Open" (required for unsigned apps)
+3. Right-click the app and select "Open"
 4. Click "Open" in the security dialog
-5. **Note:** The app is not code-signed, so macOS will show a security warning on first launch
+5. **Note:** The app is not code-signed, so macOS may show a security warning on first launch

 **Windows:**
 1. Download `SpheroidAnalysis-Windows.zip`